 Content writing is a creative process, first of all.
 But it doesn’t mean that it cannot benefit from a little structure and systematic approach.
 I feel like a lot of bloggers underestimate the benefits of skeleton outlines in their everyday work.

 Why?
-Well, it is hard to say for everyone, but I think a lot of them do not like outlines since the college years.
+Well, it is hard to say for everyone, but I think a lot of them do not like skeleton outline writing since their college years.

-Working on an outline might seem too academic and boring from first sight.
-But, it is still an excellent way to write faster, more efficient, and provide better content for readers.
+Working on an outline might seem too academic and boring at first sight.
+But, it is still an excellent way to write faster, more efficiently, and provide better content for readers.

 If you want to know how to implement a skeletal outline in your blogging, let’s start with the basics.

 What is a skeleton outline?